 - Business development

 During periods of extreme uncertainty, such as the last few months, elite advisors must have a pre-determined plan to communicate and operate effectively.
 No one can completely plan for an exogenous event like a global pandemic, but having robust processes and systems in place before the shock can reduce the damage and allow for much greater continuity and future growth.

 At Blueprint, we understand that financial advisors are under an immense amount of pressure to provide value to their clients and differentiate themselves from other advisors (including robots!).
 It is no easy task.
 Fortunately, in the digital age, one can find instructive examples for business model innovation, both inside and outside the advisory world.
-In this spirit, the objective of this playbook is to define what it means to be an elite advisor in 2020 and offer guidance as to how an aspiring advisor can take the necessary steps to achieve elite status.
+In this spirit, the objective of the Playbook is to define what it means to be an elite advisor and offer guidance as to how an aspiring advisor can take the necessary steps to achieve elite status.

-We welcome the opportunity for a conversation and request your feedback on this paper.
+We welcome the opportunity for a conversation and request your feedback on the Playbook.